JersYY/CTF-Writeups/CodEx 2023/README.md

 CodEx is an Indonesian CTF event organized by POROS and BCC, organizations within the Faculty of Computer Science at Universitas Brawijaya.
+I got 2nd place.